-Quarterly performance will be evaluated to test progress toward the attainment of longer-term targets.
+Quarterly performance will be evaluated to test progress toward the attainment of longer-term goals.
 It is understood that there are likely to be short-term periods during which performance deviates from market indices.
 During such times, greater emphasis shall be placed on peer-performance comparisons with investment managers employing similar styles.

-The Regents will utilize the services of an independent third party consulting firm to assist in their evaluation and complete performance measurement duties.
+The Regents will utilize the services of the RIA to assist in their evaluation and complete performance measurement duties.

-The performance of the Fund's investment managers will be monitored on an ongoing basis and it is at the Regents' discretion to take corrective action by replacing an investment manager if they deem it appropriate at any time.
+The performance of the Fund's Investment Managers will be monitored on an ongoing basis and it is at the Regent's discretion to take corrective action by placing an Investment Manager on a "Watch List", or terminating an Investment Manager, if they deem it appropriate at any time.